 The thyssenkrupp-designed electronic power-assisted steering systems are more energy-efficient than conventional hydraulic steering systems, allowing fuel savings of up to half a liter per hundred kilometers driven.
 They are also a prerequisite for all electronic driver assistance systems such as automated parking, lane keeping assistance or autonomous driving.
 Moreover this technology offers major market and growth opportunities, with more and more car manufacturers also turning to this steering technology in the high-volume midsize and compact segments.

-thyssenkrupp is already world market leader in steering columns.
+thyssenkrupp is already leading company in steering columns.
 With the extension of its product portfolio to include the full range of electric power-assisted steering systems, the company is receiving new orders that are boosting its growth above all in major automotive markets such as China and North America.
 Last year the Group opened a new steering components plant in Shanghai, and in April this year another facility started operation in the Mexican city of Puebla.

 “We are keeping pace with the growth of our markets and customers and locating our production facilities where our customers need them.
 Development work is also being increasingly localized to meet the requirements of the different markets,” explains Dr. Kroos.

 In the past three years thyssenkrupp has invested around one billion euros in its components business.
 Around 70 percent of this has gone into the global expansion of its auto components business in growth regions such as China, the NAFTA region and Europe.

 thyssenkrupp is one of the world’s leading suppliers of materials and components to the auto industry.
 Nine out of ten premium class cars are fitted with components made by the company.
 One in three trucks feature drive components from thyssenkrupp.
 In the 2014/2015 fiscal year thyssenkrupp’s sales in the automotive sector came to around 9.8 billion euros.
 Customers include practically all the big auto manufacturers.